zuhrrl/Sobomarket/README.md

 - Using Docker
 - Microservice architecture
 - Nodejs, Laravel
-- Standart coding style and readable
+- Standard coding style and readable
 - More language and service implement